eway-crm/php-lib/Examples/EditDieOnConflictTrue/README.md

 ```

 Anyway, successful saving can be always achieved by not specifying `ItemVersion` at all.
-However, having the conflict detecion turned on and not sending `ItemVersion` does not make any sense.
+However, having the conflict detection turned on and not sending `ItemVersion` does not make any sense.
 The conflict errors raise only when you specify `ItemVersion`.
 Otherwise, the API assumes that you have no clue about items versioning.
 ```php

 $company = array(